Nothing Was the Same: Promotion

 In March 2013, Drake premiered a song, titled "5AM in Toronto", which is a sequel to the Thank Me Later track "9AM in Dallas".
 In the same month, he filmed a music video for the song and it was released on April 1, 2013.
 On April 15, 2013, Drake released two more songs, "No New Friends" (which ended up being a track for DJ Khaled's album Suffering from Success) and "Girls Love Beyoncé", which contains samples from Destiny's Child's song "Say My Name", and the song features guest vocals from James Fauntleroy.
 On June 17, 2013, an unreleased track, titled "On My Way", which was recorded back in 2010, that had been leaked.
 This song also features guest appearances from Fauntleroy.
 On June 22, 2013, Drake released four songs for streaming via his official website.
-This included collaborations with J. Cole, PartyNextDoor, Migos and a song titled "The Motion".
-It was confirmed that these songs were only released, in promotion for the album, that did not make the album.
+This included collaborations with J. Cole, PartyNextDoor, Migos, and a song titled "The Motion".
+It was confirmed that these songs were only released in promotion for the album, and did not make the album.
 However, "The Motion" appeared as a Best Buy bonus track on the album.

 On June 18, 2013, Drake announced that he would be going on tour, in support of Nothing Was the Same, starting September 25, 2013, in Portland, Oregon.
 The tour, titled Would You Like a Tour?, featured supporting acts by singers Future, Miguel and OVO Sound's PartyNextDoor.
 In the months leading up to the album's release, Drake was featured on the covers of various magazines, such as Billboard, GQ and the 150th issue special of XXL.
 On September 20, 2013, Drake revealed that he had rescheduled the Would You Like A Tour? due to "an intense rehearsal schedule and technical production requirements that will be part of the show."
 The tour was rescheduled to begin on October 19, and the first leg ran until December 16, 2013.